wfischer1/decodevin/docs/exercise1/Exercise1.md

 Click `Start Build`

 Head back to the Overview and wait until the build and deployment is complete.
-In case of errors have a look at the build or deployment logs.
+In case of errors have a look at the build or deployment logs to see what went wrong.

+If in a pinch, take the reference solution in branch `example1_refsol` in the repository `https://github.com/nextstepman/decodevin.git`.

 ## Step 6: Verify